 If none are spotted, it's time to deal with a dog barking problem by fixing your pet's behavioral habits.

 5 Ways to Solve Dog Barking Problem

-The easiest and quickest way to solve a dog barking problem and quiet down your pooch who’s a territorial/alarm/defense barker is to manage his environment.
-By blocking your dog’s sight-line to potential barking triggers, you can stop the uncontrollable barking.
+The easiest and quickest way to solve a dog barking problem and quiet down your pup, a territorial/alarm/defense barker, is to manage his environment.

 Other helpful tools to help with this are:

-- White noise machine: This machine masks exterior noises that might trigger excessive barking in dogs, and it can even produce soothing sounds for your Fido.
-They are fairly affordable, like this one from Marpac, and can be extremely effective.
+- White noise machine: This machine masks exterior noises that might trigger excessive barking in dogs and can even produce soothing sounds for your Fido.
+They are relatively affordable, like this one from Marpac, and can be highly effective.

-With technological advances it is now possible to tech out your house to make you and your dog's life easier when it comes to solving dog barking problem.
+With technological advances, it is now possible to tech out your house to make your and your dog's life easier when solving dog barking problems.